WiZZteXX/z80-assi/README.md

 ```nohighlight
   z80-assi test.asm -s64K
 ```
-which will create a file bin/test.rom.bin.
+which will create a local file **bin/test.rom.bin**.
 The rest is self-explanive, I think.

 ### HAVE FUN!